-Media/Entertainment

-Media and Entertainment companies often face

-cyber extortion threats that may target sensitive

-material and content.
-Distributed Denial of

-Service (DDoS) attacks or computer system

-activities and timely content delivery.
-The

-subscribers compounds the exposure.
+Media/Entertainment Media and Entertainment companies often face cyber extortion threats that may target sensitive material and content.
+Distributed Denial of Service (DDoS) attacks or computer system outages may significantly impact broadcasting activities and timely content delivery.
+The possession of sensitive personal information of subscribers compounds the exposure.